-In making its investment decisions, our investment adviser intends to adopt Ares' long-standing, consistent investment approach that was developed over 12 years ago by several of its founders.
-Ares Capital Management's investment philosophy and portfolio construction will involve an assessment of the overall macroeconomic environment, financial markets and company-specific research and analysis.

-Our investment approach will emphasize capital preservation, low volatility and minimization of downside risk.
+In making its investment decisions, our investment adviser has adopted Ares' long-standing, consistent investment approach that was developed over 12 years ago by several of its founders.
+Ares Capital Management's investment philosophy and portfolio construction involves an assessment of the overall macroeconomic environment, financial markets and company-specific research and analysis.
+Our investment approach emphasizes capital preservation, low volatility and minimization of downside risk.